UmarHassanMalik/Cloud-/https:/github.com/UmarHassanMalik/Week 5 Day (2).md

 <h3> AWS SDK </h3>

 AWS Software Development kit is used for controlling AWS services through different programming languages.
+It is a set of API libraries that let us integrate AWS Services to our application.
+Installed via python script.
+Programatic access must be enabled per user via IAM to access CLI or SDK.

 <h3> AWS Cloud9 <h3>